The Breeders' Cup Distaff

 From 1984 through 1986, the Breeders’ Cup Distaff was held over 1 ¼ miles.
 Hall of Famers Princess Rooney scored victory in 1984 while Lady’s Secret won in 1986.
 Life’s Magic was the winner in 1985 and was also the Eclipse Award winner for Champion Older Female Horse that same season.

-In other words, winning the Breeders’ Cup Distaff thrusts you in to an upper echelon.
+In other words, winning the Breeders’ Cup Distaff thrusts you into an upper echelon of talent.
 It is largely considered the most prestigious race for a filly or mare to win in the entire sport.
 The event was even rebranded as the “Breeders’ Cup Ladies’ Classic” from 2008 until 2012 but then reverted back to its original namesake.

 BREEDERS’ CUP DISTAFF WINNERS & RECORDS